Vegan Breakfast Hash

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This roasted potato hash is one of my favorite dishes to make on the weekends for breakfast or prep ahead for the week.
+It’s also a great dish to make on the weekends for breakfast or prep ahead for the week.

 It takes a while to bake (that slow roasted perfection!), but it is so worth it.
 Trust me!